PrefectHQ/prefect/docs/guides/logs.md

     PREFECT_LOGGING_EXTRA_LOGGERS=dask,scipy

-You can set this setting as an environment variable or in a profile.
+You can configure this setting as an environment variable or in a profile.
 See [Settings](/concepts/settings/) for more details about how to use settings.